Where To Eat & Watch Football If You're Not A Falcons FanFor Atlanta transplants in search of an NFL home, away from home.

 For Green Bay Packers Fans

-Smokeshow is attached to The Ivy in Buckhead, and you’ll find plenty of cheeseheads in green and yellow shirts here on Sundays.
-The restaurant’s name is a dead giveaway for the perfectly barbecued meats they’ve got on the menu.
+At The Ivy in Buckhead, you’ll find plenty of cheeseheads in green and yellow shirts here on Sundays.
 For a game day feel, we like the pulled pork nachos piled high with beans, salsa, and queso.
 The covered patio is lined with TVs at every table, so you can enjoy those unseasonably warm ATL fall/winter days while you watch for a Lambeau Leap.
 Since you’re in Buckhead, parking is valet only—which shouldn’t bother Green Bay fans who are used to trudging to the Frozen Tundra—but you can also just take the trek across the street and pay to park yourself.

 For Kansas City Chiefs Fans

 Similar to its Little Five counterpart, which serves as a home to Broncos fans, the Sandy Spring Hudson Grille is so big that you can usually find a seat without a wait—although the Kansas City Chiefs fans who occupy one of the back rooms seem to have taken that challenge to heart.
 You can’t miss the life size cutouts of their king, Patrick Mahomes, standing guard as you enter.
 Atlanta Braves fans can feel the same icky dissonance performing the questionable tomahawk chop when the Chiefs score.
-Be on the lookout for their hype man pacing the room with a megaphone as you munch on a giant Bavarian pretzel or the usual Hudson Grille favorites like crispy wings and jerk salmon.
+And speaking of dissonance, we have a feeling they'll be playing way more Taylor Swift songs this season.
+Be on the lookout for their hype man pacing the room with a megaphone as you munch on a giant pretzel or the usual Hudson Grille favorites like crispy wings and jerk salmon.

 For Chicago Bears Fans